Category Archives: Creative Process

 The Flower Ann

-The 18-foot motorboat, Nocturne, needs a bit more work.
-A more rational approach to stowage in the cuddy cabin is being built —the ‘just throw it over there’ method of storage proved inadequate— and some changes to the trailer to make retrieval less of a chore need to be completed.
-Nevertheless, the river awaits and we shall be glad to get back to her.
+The 18-foot motorboat Nocturne needs a bit more work.
+A more rational approach to stowage in the cuddy cabin is being built—the ‘just throw it over there’ method of storage proved inadequate—and some changes to the trailer are needed to make retrieval less of a chore.
+Nevertheless, the river awaits and soon we’ll get back to her.

 Boat Pictures relaunching of the Nocturne April 2012 037